ProteinsWebTeam/interpro-docs/docs/browse.rst

 To address the absence of annotations for certain member database signatures that are not integrated into any InterPro entry, we've employed AI to automatically generate descriptions by extracting information from Swiss-Prot.
 It's important to note that these descriptions have not undergone curator review, and we advise regarding them as preliminary sources of information.
-:doc:`Read more on AI-generated descriptions. </llm_descriptions>`
+The user can click on **Provide feedback**, which links to a google form with some general questions, or :doc:`Read more on description generation. </llm_descriptions>`

 .. figure:: images/browse_pages/member_db_page_AI_desc.png
     :alt: Member database page using AI-generated content